fkhan79/piaic_tsna/README.md

 # PIAIC TypeScript Node JS Assignments Repository
+## Node must be install prior to these steps.
+Check online for installation steps for your choice of OS.

+## Install TypeScript
+> npm install -g typescript

 ## Create a new TypeScript Project
 > 1. mkdir <project_folder_name>
 > 2. cd <project_folder_name>